 <div class="<?php echo e($type); ?>"><?php echo e($slot); ?></div><?php /**PATH /resources/views/components/alert.blade.php ENDPATH**/ ?>

-Now, any time we make use of the <x-alert /> component, the Blade view that uses it is transformed like this:
+Now, any time we make use of the <x-alert /> component, the Blade view that uses it is transformed like this—once again, don't worry about fully understanding, just look at what all we have going on:

 <?php if (isset($component)) { $__componentOriginal5194778a3a7b899dcee5619d0610f5cf = $component; } ?>